pointstablecoin/point/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the merged tests manually, launch src/test/test_POINT .
+To run the pointd tests manually, launch src/test/test_POINT .

-To add more merged tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more pointd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.